International Frequently Asked Questions

 Q: I will be graduating soon.
 How can I receive authorization for employment after I graduate?

 You should begin the process of applying for employment authorization at least 3 months prior to your graduation date.
 You must submit your employment authorization application prior to graduation; however, you may request that employment begin up to 60 days after the final date of your studies.

 Q: Is it possible for me to take classes part-time for a semester?

-Students with an F-1 are required to be full-time students.
-Only in very limited circumstances you can take fewer classes than full-time status requires.
+Students with an F-1 visa are required to be full-time students.
+This means you must take at least 12 credit hours per semester.
+Only in very limited circumstances, you can take fewer classes than full-time status requires.
 You must receive prior approval before dropping below full-time status or you will be considered out of status.
 See Dawn Turner if you are considering dropping below full-time status so your case can be evaluated.